floresql/floresql/README.md

 ## Background

 In my previous life as a full-stack web developer, I thrived on the challenge of building interactive and engaging web applications.
-However, as time passed, I found myself leveraging technology to extract meaningful insights in roles as a business intelligence developer and manager of analytics.
-Here I discovered the power of tools like SQL and Python for data manipulation and analysis.
+However, as time passed, I found myself leveraging technology to extract meaningful insights in roles as a business intelligence developer and manager of analytics where I discovered the power of tools like SQL and Python for data manipulation and analysis.
 Visualizing data has become second nature, allowing me to transform raw data into actionable insights.

 Currently, I find myself immersed in the dynamic field of business planning & analysis, where I combine my technical expertise with strategic thinking to drive informed decision-making.
 It's a fascinating intersection of technology and business, where I leverage my coding skills alongside financial modeling and forecasting techniques.
 But is it enough?